JordanSpencerWu/old-website/_posts/book/2017/2017-03-04-the-obstacle-is-the-way.md

 <blockquote>
   Objective judgement, now at this very moment.<br>
   Unselfish action, now at this very moment.<br>
-  Willing accceptance, now at this very moment of all external events.<br>
+  Willing acceptance, now at this very moment of all external events.<br>
   That's all you need.
 </blockquote>

 Overcoming obstacles is a discipline of three critical steps.
-It begins with how we look at our specific problems, our attitude or approach; then the energy and creativity with which we actively break them down and turn them into opportunities; finally, the cultivation and mainenance of an inner will that allows us to handle defeat and difficulty. (__Perception__, __Action__, and the __Will__)
+It begins with how we look at our specific problems, our attitude or approach; then the energy and creativity with which we actively break them down and turn them into opportunities; finally, the cultivation and maintenance of an inner will that allows us to handle defeat and difficulty. (__Perception__, __Action__, and the __Will__)

 <blockquote>
   First, see clearly.<br>